-The draft Place Strategy builds on the existing work and creates a long-term vision for Macquarie Park.
-It is aspirational in nature, setting the scene for possibilities in line with a staged approach to development and transformation.
+The draft place strategy creates a long-term vision for Macquarie Park.
+It is aspirational in nature, setting the scene for a staged approach to development and transformation.

-The draft Place Strategy has been developed under the Ryde Co-ordination Group (RCG), chaired by the Greater Sydney Commission's (Commission) North District Commissioner, with the objective of better co-ordinating land-use, infrastructure planning and delivery across the Ryde LGA.
+The draft place strategy has been developed under the Ryde Co-ordination Group (RCG), chaired by the Greater Sydney Commission's (Commission) North District Commissioner with the objective of better co-ordinating land use, infrastructure planning and delivery across the Ryde LGA.

-The Commission has been tasked by the Premier to lead the accelerated delivery of key economic and innovation precincts across Greater Sydney, including Macquarie Park and are working with industry leaders and State agencies to consider the best delivery mechanisms to help the area's industries and businesses to grow and thrive.
+The Commission has been tasked by the NSW Premier to lead the accelerated delivery of key economic and innovation precincts across Greater Sydney, including Macquarie Park, and is working with industry leaders and state agencies to consider the best delivery mechanisms to help the area's industries and businesses to grow and thrive.